 To my surprise and amazement there was a further proof that something to do with the water itself had changed.
 A few weeks after our day working with the neighborhood’s water, a man came to visit me.
 He said,

 “Paul, I have been listening to your teaching.
 Your preaching has encouraged me to begin reading the Bible and praying again.
-Through what was coming up in my Bible-readings I noticed a theme cropping up and I sensed that God was telling me to drink more water.
-So that is what I have been doing.
-I have made a point of drinking our local tap water every day.
-And now something miraculous has happened.
+In my Bible-readings I noticed a theme cropping up and I sensed that God was telling me to drink more water.
+So I have been making a point of drinking our local tap water every day.
+Now something miraculous has happened.
 For 20 years I have suffered in my throat.
 It has given me a squeaky voice and left me unable to sing.
 After three weeks of drinking the tap water my throat has completely healed.
 For the first time in 20 years I can open up my voice and sing!!
 And I am singing songs of thanks!!”

-This post-script demonstrated that what the community had just experienced was farm more than a symbolic act or a prophetic action to invoke God’s help and healing in some kind of ethereal or spiritual day.
+This postscript demonstrated that what the community had just experienced was far more than a symbolic, prophetic action or purely spiritual action.
 Something in the water had changed.
 Whereas before the waters carried an imprint of harm and ill-health, it now somehow carried an imprint or signal of health and healing.

-This was my first personal experience in the healing of waters – though I had previously experienced the healing of places.
+Prior to this assignment I had experienced the healing of places.
 And I had long known that the physical healing of water is a part of the narrative of the Bible.
-I had also learned that water, blessed, and set aside for healing purposes, has been used for centuries in the healing of places in diverse spiritual traditions.
+I had also learned that water, blessed, and set aside for healing purposes, has been used for centuries in the healing of places in spiritual traditions from all around the world.
 Yet the impact of spiritual and emotional environments on water is a realm that science has yet to model adequately.
-However a more basic level there is no shortage of evidence that the health of the water we drink is vital to our own physical health.
+However at a more basic level there is no shortage of evidence that the health of the water we drink is vital to our own physical health.

 What I have shared with you in this post may sound stranger than fiction.
 That is because it’s a true story!
 It happened to me while I was serving as an Archdeacon in the Anglican Church in Australia.
-The healing of water and the healing of our bodies with water have since become a vital part of my practice.
+The healing of water and the healing of our bodies with water have been a vital part of my practice ever since.

-To make an enquiry regarding a Ministry Consultation or for Personal Coaching contact me confidentially using this form:
+To make an enquiry regarding a Consultation or for Personal Coaching you can contact me confidentially using this form: